bbauska/Coursera-Bootstrap/README.md

 -   Include the Bootstrap CSS and JS classes into a web page

-### **Note: Please remember to retain the folder and all the files that you create in this exercise.
+### <b>Note: Please remember to retain the folder and all the files that you create in this exercise.
 Further exercises will build upon the files that you create in this exercise.
-DO NOT DELETE the files at the end of the exercise.**
+DO NOT DELETE the files at the end of the exercise.</b>

 ### Setting up the Project Folder